nicolas1805961/DistoDyn/README.md

 python3 train_misato.py config${SLURM_ARRAY_TASK_ID}.yaml

-where SLURM_ARRAY_TASK_ID is the config file number
+where SLURM_ARRAY_TASK_ID is the config file number.

+The following command allows to run inference on the binding site prediction task:

+python test.py --model_path <Path to the folder containing model's weights>